Settings Reference¶

 A dictionary of claim/field mappings that is used to set boolean fields on the user account in Django.

-The key represents user model field (e.g. is_staff
+The key represents user model field (e.g. is_staff)

-and the value represents the claim name (e.g. user_is_staff
+and the value represents the claim name (e.g. user_is_staff).

-If the value is any of y, yes, t, true, on, 1
+If the value is any of y, yes, t, true, on, 1, the field will be set to True.
+All other values, or the absence of

 the claim, will result in a value of False